Chenterito/ChangeteamFix/README.md

 # ChangeteamFix
-Fix for H2 team switching using a key command
+GSC Script Fix for H2 team switching using a key command

 In this case, using the Voice Chat key calls up the team selection menu.